 A large number of students live in the local community.
-This includes 2,574 in halls; 558 in university-managed private accommodation; a significant proportion in privately rented accommodation; and those living in their own homes.
+This includes 2,574 in halls, 558 in university-managed private accommodation, many in privately-rented accommodation and those living in their own homes.

 As members of the local community, we expect our students to behave considerately and respectfully towards their fellow local residents.
 Noise and anti-social behaviour from students does not reflect well on those individuals, the University or its reputation in the community.

 The University expects its students to:

 The University respects the independence of its students and the fact that they are adults.
-However, we recognise that for many students this will be the first time they have lived independently and so we provide guidance to help them make the transition successfully, for example, see our advice to students (PDF).
+However, we recognise that for many students this will be the first time they have lived independently so we provide guidance to help them make the transition successful, for example, see our advice to students (PDF).

-The University works closely, and co-operates fully with the authorities in Kingston, as well as in other areas, in promoting positive student behaviour in the local community.
+The University works closely, and cooperates fully with the authorities in Kingston and other areas to promote positive student behaviour in the local community.
 Whilst the majority of our students value and respect the community in which they live, those students who are found to be causing noise and engaging in anti-social behaviour may face disciplinary action under the University's Student Disciplinary Procedure in addition to any action that may be taken by the police.

 Please see the full guidance drawn up in partnership with Kingston Council on how to be a considerate neighbour in the community (PDF).